Total Studies

 Michael D. Green, Ph.D.

 Michael is a Postdoctoral Researcher at the Department of Health, Behavior, and Society at the Johns Hopkins School of Public Health.
-Michael got his Ph.D. in Population Health Sciences at the Duke University School of Medicine, and a BA in Anthropology w/ honors from Dartmouth College.
-Michael's research focuses on unequal treatment in healthcare, specifically discrimination faced in healthcare settings.
+Michael earned a Ph.D. in Population Health Sciences at the Duke University School of Medicine, and a BA in Anthropology w/ honors from Dartmouth College.
+Michael's research focuses on unequal treatment in healthcare.

 Both hope to advance work to first establish a clear platform for accountability and transparency around the state of diversity in clinical trials, and second assist trial sponsors, investigators, and companies with approaches to diversify their trial population to strive for a representative trial.